 Pregnancy Bed Rest

 Gynecologists often prescribe bed rest to stabilize a mother’s condition.
-Sometimes it last a week, other times it lasts a month, and other times is last a trimester – or two.
+Sometimes it lasts a week, other times it lasts a month, and other times it lasts a trimester – or two.

 A policy allows mom to get the rest she needs without feeling pressure to continue working, or put her health in jeopardy.

-State workers in CO are entitled to 520 hours of time off for: the birth of a child, placement of an adopted or foster care child, serious health condition of the employee, caregiver for a family member.
+State workers are entitled to 520 hours of time off for: the birth of a child, placement of an adopted or foster care child, serious health condition of the employee, caregiver for a family member.
 This law provides an additional week of leave.